-Given that electricity is a prime example of an infinitely divisible resource with ample research on its prosumer markets, the remaining part of this introduction reviews the literature on the participation of prosumers in electricity markets.
-Different structures for prosumer electricity markets were discussed in \cite{parag2016electricity}.
-From game-theoretic point of view, these structures can be classified into three main typologies: peer-to-peer model in which competitive prosumers interact directly with each other within a region (neighborhood), prosumer-to-microgrids model in which competitive prosumers interact under a central microgrid-operator which also interacts with other neighbor microgrid-operators, and organized-prosumer-group model in which a group of prosumers cooperate to form a virtual power plant which is connected to the main grid.
+A prime example of an infinitely divisible resource with ample research on prosumer markets is electricity.
+Different typologies for prosumer electricity markets were discussed in \cite{parag2016electricity}.
+From a game-theoretic point of view, the discussed typologies can be classified into three main prosumer market models: peer-to-peer model in which competitive prosumers exchange resources with each other (e.g. within an interconnected neighborhood), prosumer-to-aggregators model in which competitive prosumers exchange resources with a central aggregator (e.g. microgrid-operator) which may also exchange with other aggregators and/or an upstream market (e.g. wholesale market), and organized-prosumer-group model in which a group of prosumers cooperate to form a bulk supplier/prosumer (e.g. virtual power plant) which exchanges resources with an upstream market.

-Prosumers, as individual agents involved in distributed decision making, are closely related to other similar agents discussed in the electricity markets literature such as interconnected microgrids and controllable loads \cite{saad2012game}.
-The aforementioned scalar-parameterized supply functions were reformulated in \cite{xu2015demand} such that they are used as bidding mechanism for the consumers who are equipped with controllable loads.
-The paper studied the existence of Nash equilibrium and the efficiency of its associated allocation of the consumers' load adjustment capacities.
-Prosumers and interconnected microgrids, however, differ from controllable demand in their objective functions, as they are agents equipped (directly or by proxy) with production capability that comes with an associated cost.
-Given the various possible structures in which these competitive or cooperative agents can participate in electricity markets, game-theoretic methods are attractive tools for such applications due to their effectiveness in analyzing multi-agent strategic decision making.

-In non-cooperative settings, whether the typology of prosumers is peer-to-peer or prosumer-to-microgrids, there are several solution concepts in game theory that are useful for analyzing such typologies \cite{saad2012game}.
+In competitive settings, whether the typology of prosumers is peer-to-peer or prosumer-to-aggregators, several solution concepts in game theory are useful for analyzing such typologies \cite{saad2012game}.
 For example, Nash equilibrium is suitable for non-cooperative games where no player dominates the decision process whereas Stackelberg equilibrium is useful when hierarchy is allowed in the decision process \cite{bacsar1998dynamic}.